Performance Under Pressure: Proactive Stress Management for Firefighters

 Distress is negative stress—it wears you down physically, mentally, and emotionally.
 It often shows up as anxiety, worry, or overwhelm, tied to relationship conflicts, chronic injuries, or repeated exposure to traumatic calls.

 The key is recognizing the difference—and learning how to harness the positive while managing the negative before it takes control.
-I shared what that looked like in my own career back in Part 1.
+I shared what that looked like in my own career in Part 1 of this series.

 Acute vs. Chronic Stress